Donald Trump is reinstated to Facebook after 2-year ban - Local News 8

 The Associated Press

-Facebook parent Meta is reinstating former President Donald Trump ‘s personal account, ending a two-year suspension it imposed in the wake of the Jan.
+Facebook parent Meta is reinstating former President Donald Trump ‘s personal account after a two-year suspension following the Jan.
 6 insurrection.

-The company said in a blog post Wednesday it is adding “new guardrails” to ensure there are no “repeat offenders” who violate its rules, even if they are political candidates or world leaders.
+The company said in a blog post Wednesday it is adding “new guardrails” to ensure there are no “repeat offenders” who violate its rules.

-“The public should be able to hear what their politicians are saying — the good, the bad and the ugly — so that they can make informed choices at the ballot box,” wrote Nick Clegg, Meta’s vice president of global affairs.

-Clegg added that when there is a “clear risk” to real-world harm, Meta will intervene.

 Responding to the news, Trump blasted Facebook’s decision to suspend his account as he praised Truth Social.